joshhornby/joshhornby.github.io/_drafts/2025-06-02-composable-first-reusable-forever.md

 ---

 Lead with the business case – frame composability as a strategic multiplier: faster time-to-market, lower total cost of ownership, and easier alignment with shifting product strategy.
-Highlight the financial drag of “not-quite-reusable” monoliths across multiple teams.
+Highlight the financial drag of "not-quite-reusable" monoliths across multiple teams.

 Define terms in leadership language –